josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 - treat past misclassifications as ongoing facts
 - behave as if errors have not been corrected

 This is not intentional memory.
 It is architectural persistence.

 ---

-## What embeddings actually are (and are not)
+## 🧮 What Embeddings Actually Are (and Are Not)

 An embedding is a mathematical compression of behaviour.